NishantSKumbhar/OpenGL_1/README.md

 OpenGL remains a powerful tool for graphics programming, especially for cross-platform applications.
 Whether you're a beginner looking to learn the basics or an experienced developer exploring advanced techniques, OpenGL offers a robust set of features to bring your graphics to life.

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+GNU AFFERO GENERAL PUBLIC LICENSE | Version 3, 19 November 2007 - see the `LICENSE` file for details.

 ---